TheLinuxEnthusiast/tlc-trip-taxi-dwh/docs/ETLDesign.md

 | 6   | taxi_zone_lookup_dag.py | Loads taxi zone lookup data into staging tables  | tlc_taxi_zone_lookup_etl | @Monthly   |

 <p>The four primary DAGS have simular structure.
-First dependencies are loaded; this includes all stored procedures and functions required for ETL.
-Next, data is loaded into staging tables and a basic data quality check is run to validate number of columns and rows.
+First, dependencies are loaded; this includes all stored procedures and functions required for ETL.
+Next, data is loaded into staging tables and a basic data quality check is run to validate the number of columns and rows.
 Data is then loaded into the dimensions first, follows by a full load into the trip_fact table.
 A follow up validation check is done in order to ensure data was loaded correctly.</p>

 <br>